 - Dominion and Control.
 Have the police and prosecution exaggerated the accused’s connection to the drugs?

 - Informant Incredibility.
-Coached, paid, scared.
-Puppetry.
-What informant can be believed about anything?
+Coached, paid, scared — prosecution sock-puppets.
+What coerced informant can be believed about anything?

 - Jury Nullification.
 The jury has the legal power to acquit, bring a not=guilty verdict, regardless of the law or facts.